gogosanka/WebDesignBoilerplate/README.md

 # Web Design Landing Page
 created by Jeffrey Jean-Pierre
-Landing page HTML/CSS boilerplate was created following the General Assembly Dash tutorial for code.
-While the lessons were used to create this, all resources in this code belong to me.
+<p>This landing page source code is written in HTML and CSS, and serves as boilerplate for creating your own landing page.</p>
+####Features
+- Profile picture
+- CSS tag styles
+- Email submission form
+- Short bio
+- Background image

-Make sure to edit the code for your personal use.
+Feel free to edit the code for your personal use.

 -more to come.